Prompt Fuzzing for Fuzz Driver Generation: Conclusion

 \section{Conclusion}

 This paper presents \tool, a coverage-guided fuzzer for automatic fuzz driver generation.
 PromptFuzz generates fuzz drivers through prompt fuzzing, a novel fuzz loop built upon LLMs.
-Guided by coverage feedback, \tool iteratively constructs prompts of LLMs to efficiently explore a wide range of API usage.
-Benefitting from the error program oracle we designed, \tool can sanitize almost all erroneous programs generated by LLMs.
-By relying on the code synthesis capability of LLMs, \tool creates fuzz drivers without the need for any consumer code or domain knowledge.
-The fuzz drivers generated by \tool achieve higher branch coverage, 1.61 times greater than that of OSS-Fuzz and 1.67 times greater than that of Hopper.
-Additionally, the fuzz drivers generated by \tool successfully detect 33 true bugs out of a total of 44 crashes, which were previously unknown, and 27 of these bugs have been confirmed by the community.
+Guided by coverage feedback, \tool iteratively constructs prompts of LLMs to explore a wide range of API usage efficiently.
+We designed oracles for detecting erroneous programs generated by LLMs.
+By relying on the code synthesis capability of LLMs, \tool creates fuzz drivers without requiring consumer code or domain knowledge.
+The fuzz drivers generated by \tool achieve higher branch coverage, 1.61 times greater than that of OSS-Fuzz and 1.63 times greater than that of Hopper.
+Additionally, the fuzz drivers generated by \tool successfully detect 33 new genuine bugs out of 49 crashes, 30 out of which have been confirmed by their communities.